MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfastpropertyhandler.md

 The <b>KsFastPropertyHandler</b> function returns <b>TRUE</b> if the request was handled, or <b>FALSE</b> if the request was not handled.
 If <b>FALSE</b> is returned, an IRP is generated.
-If the request was handled, the function sets the IoStatus-&gt;Information element, either through setting it to zero because of an internal error, or through a property handler setting it.
-The property handler also sets the IoStatus-&gt;Status field when the property is actually handled.
+If the request was handled, the function sets the IoStatus->Information element, either through setting it to zero because of an internal error, or through a property handler setting it.
+The property handler also sets the IoStatus->Status field when the property is actually handled.